Honestpuck/scriptorium/README.md

 The file `_scriptorium` is a bash command completion for scriptorium.
 See https://github.com/Honestpuck/apple_complete for instructions on how to install it for your shell.

-### Work practices
+## Work practices

-The remove and rename commands do a commit by default at the moment.
+The delete and rename commands do a commit by default at the moment.
 The problem in doing a commit is that the up command relies on changed files not being committed until after up.

 The best way of solving this dilemma would be for all commits to be preceded by an up command within scriptorium.
 Since remove, rename and add already modify the server this problem is only triggered when you edit a script so this seems acceptable and has been implemented.